Chart Color Schemes

 Thrumster lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Thrumster's estimated population is around 2,865 as of November 2025.
-This reflects an increase of 483 people (20.3%) since the 2021 Census, which reported a population of 2,382 people in the Thrumster statistical area (Lv2).
-The change is inferred from the resident population of 2,762 estimated by AreaSearch following examination of the latest ERP data release by the ABS on June 2024 and an additional 831 validated new addresses since the Census date.
-This level of population equates to a density ratio of 219 persons per square kilometer in the Thrumster (SA2).
-Population growth for the area was primarily driven by interstate migration, contributing approximately 90.0% of overall population gains during recent periods.
-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Thrumster's population is estimated at around 2,865 as of Feb 2026.
+This reflects an increase of 483 people (20.3%) since the 2021 Census, which reported a population of 2,382 people.
+The change is inferred from the resident population of 2,762 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 867 validated new addresses since the Census date.
+This level of population equates to a density ratio of 219 persons per square kilometer.
+Thrumster's 20.3% growth since the 2021 census exceeded the Rest of NSW (5.9%), along with the SA4 region, marking it as a growth leader in the region.
+Population growth for the suburb was primarily driven by interstate migration that contributed approximately 90.0% of overall population gains during recent periods.

-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-As we examine future population trends, a significant population increase in the top quartile of regional areas across the nation is forecast.
-The Thrumster (SA2) is expected to expand by 896 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 25.0% in total over the 17 years.
+Examining future population trends, a significant population increase in the top quartile of regional areas across the nation is forecast, with Thrumster expected to expand by 905 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 25.7% in total over the 17 years.

 Frequently Asked Questions - Population